If you’re a business anywhere in the world and you have customers in the European Union, listen up!

 Reverse-charge mechanism?
 This also makes your life easier as a seller, if you are selling B2B.
 With the reverse charge mechanism, the buyer is totally responsible for filing VAT on the transaction.
 Since European companies can be reimbursed for any VAT they spend on products to help run the business, it’s more efficient if they simply keep the money in the first place — rather than pay it to you and later claim it back from the government.

-If you’d like to learn more about how exactly this works, check out the reverse-charge mechanism section on our EU digital taxes guide.
+If you’d like to learn more, check out our post on how the reverse-charge mechanism works.

 Step 4: What is a proper VAT invoice?
 What are the best practices for VAT invoicing?